Portrait of Dr Daniel Costin wearing a black shirt standing in front of a tree.

 My qualifications include a professional doctorate in clinical psychology, Board-approved supervisor status, and recognition as a Fellow of the APS College of Clinical Psychologists.

-I’m also a DBR Consultant-in-Training and certified practitioner of Sensorimotor Psychotherapy, with extensive training in somatic movement education.
+I’m also a Deep Brain Reorienting Consultant-in-Training and certified practitioner of Sensorimotor Psychotherapy, with extensive training in somatic movement education.